danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

-## step 4 : Running the Google Cartographer
+## Step 4 : Running the Google Cartographer

 To run the cartographer, simply run: